 1. Stop neglecting your basic needs.
 Are you eating healthy food and getting exercise on a regular basis?
 Are you fulfilling your intellectual and emotional needs?
 Are you making time for activities that light you up?
 Are you getting enough sleep?
 Figure out what needs you’ve been neglecting and make a list.
 Post it on the bathroom mirror, above your desk, or on your computer.
 Your needs matter.
 You want to remember that every day.

 2. Work on attending to one need a week.
-Take baby steps towards self-fulfillment.
+Take baby steps toward self-fulfillment.
 Catch up on your sleep.
 Read that exciting new book.
 Go out with friends.
 Do whatever it is that you’ve been neglecting.
 But don’t try to change everything at once or you’ll burn out.
 One need a week should do the trick.

 3. Stop saying yes just to be nice.
 When someone asks you for a favor, follow the 24-hour rule.
 Tell them, “Let me think about that.
 I’ll get back to you tomorrow.”
 This will help you process the request and tune into your intuition.
 Do you really want to do what was asked of you, or do you feel obligated?
 Make a choice that pleases you.
 Ask yourself, ‘will I feel drained or energized if I do this?’
 Only do what makes you feel energized.